Parenting Arrangements FAQ's

 • anything else the court thinks is relevant.

-If you or your child has experienced family violence then you may have a duty to report the violence to the Police or the Department of Community Services.
+If you or your child has experienced family violence then you may have a duty to report the violence to the Police or the Department of Opportunities and Social Development.
 Click here for more information on child protection.

 Resources: